Anawalt Logo

 A Dutch iris bloom.

-This month should be suitable to start a late crop by sowing carrot, Swiss chard, kale, kohlrabi, lettuce, mustard, English pea, radish, spinach, and turnip seeds.
+November should be suitable to start a late crop by sowing carrot, Swiss chard, kale, kohlrabi, lettuce, mustard, English pea, radish, spinach, and turnip seeds.

 Also, broccoli, Brussels sprouts, and American cabbage plants can be transplanted.
 We started harvesting cucumbers, green beans, sweet peppers, and squash from our fall crops about a month ago.
 Earlier this week, we started picking sweet corn.
 Our six fall tomato plants are loaded with green fruit.